OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 It's important to remember that the client registration payload has most of its non-mandatory attributes, and that assigned values; that conflict with the present in the assertion software declaration *will be overridden by the values of the software statement assertion issued by the Directory of Participants*.
 Not all metadata that a client wishes to provide may be contained in a software statement, e.g alternative [Metadata Languages and Script values](https://openid.net/specs/openid-connect-registration-1_0.html#LanguagesAndScripts).
 There are some cases when the client metadata are subset os the existing values in the SSA, such as redirect_URIs.

-# Open Banking Brasil OpenID Connect Discovery provisions
+# Open Finance Brasil OpenID Connect Discovery provisions

 ## Authorization server

 The Authorization Server shall support [OpenID Connect Discovery][OIDD] as required by [Financial-grade API Security Profile 1.0 - Part 1: Baseline][FAPI-1-Baseline].
-This support shall be explicit in Participant Directory configurations, and in the declaration of its attributes in the Discovery file (well-known), respecting the authentication mechanisms certified by the institution through the Open Banking Brazil compliance tests.
+This support shall be explicit in Participant Directory configurations, and in the declaration of its attributes in the Discovery file (well-known), respecting the authentication mechanisms certified by the institution through the Open Finance Brazil compliance tests.

 In addition, the Authorization Server

-1. shall advertise its presence in the Open Banking Brasil ecosystem by being listed on the Directory of Participants;
+1. shall advertise its presence in the Open Finance Brasil ecosystem by being listed on the Directory of Participants;
-2. shall advertise all Open Banking Brasil REST API resources protected by the OpenID Provider on the Directory of Participants;
+2. shall advertise all Open Finance Brasil REST API resources protected by the OpenID Provider on the Directory of Participants;
-3. shall advertise support for all signing, encryption, authentication mechanisms and standards required to support [Open Banking Brasil Financial API][OBB-FAPI];
+3. shall advertise support for all signing, encryption, authentication mechanisms and standards required to support [Open Finance Brasil Financial API][OBB-FAPI];
 4. shall advertise support for [OpenID Dynamic Client Registration][OIDR];
 5. shall advertise `mtls_endpoint_aliases` as per clause 5 [RFC 8705 OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens][RFC8705] the `token_endpoint`, `registration_endpoint` and `userinfo_endpoint`;
 6. if supporting [OAuth 2.0 Pushed Authorization Requests][PAR] shall advertise through [OIDD] `mtls_endpoint_aliases` the `pushed_authorization_request_endpoint`;